hdfredl/cariogram/README.md

 But to visit the project: https://hdfredl.github.io/cariogram/

-And soon the project will be have a database and work with C# as the backend for data handling etc.
+And soon the project will have a database and work with C# as the backend for data handling etc.

 To run the program on your pc / type in following in your terminal: